jcoliz/AzDevice.IoTHubWorker/docs/InstallOnLinux.md

 ## Configure Host Service for SystemD

-You'll need to add `UseSystemd' to your host builder.
+You'll need to add `UseSystemd` to your host builder.
 This service allows the app and systemd to communicate seamlessly.
 The app will properly notify systemd when it's running or stopping, as well as map the log levels in a way systemd can understand them.
 All good stuff!